Parentification

 Why Parentification Happens

-Other times, it happens quietly over many years.
+Sometimes the role develops openly.
+Other times, it emerges quietly over many years.

 Emotional Parentification

+Some parentification is practical.
 Other times, it becomes deeply emotional.

+Over time, emotional boundaries between parent and child become blurred.
 The child may feel deeply connected to the parent while also feeling trapped, overwhelmed, emotionally responsible, or unable to separate.

 The Cost to the Child